dhruveshborad/my-portfolio-03/README.md

-# Alex Chen - Portfolio Website
+# Dhruvesh Borad - Portfolio Website

 A modern, responsive portfolio website built with Next.js 15 and Tailwind CSS.
 Features a beautiful cosmic background animation, smooth scrolling, and a fully interactive design.